-Most brands are pretty bad at cross channel experience.
-That was the conclusion I came to during a recent online-offline study tour in London.
+Most brands are pretty bad at cross channel experience, says the New Milliennial.
+That was what my father and I wanted to verify during a recent online-offline retail study tour in London.

-Asics, Adidas, New Balance, Nike, and Puma were my main brands of interest.
-To assess them, I researched cross channel experience best practices of a wide range of brands and retailers, created a scorecard, and built a store assessment app.
-In late August, I went on a field trip to London to find out how well they performed.
+Asics, Adidas, New Balance, Nike, and Puma were our main brands of interest.
+To assess their cross channel services thoroughly my father and I went on research for best practices at a wide range of brands and retailers.

 Despite a growing e-commerce trend, brick and mortar remain the most important points of sale.
-As a millennial, I grew up with Facebook & Co, chat with friends halfway around the world over WhatsApp, and do a good part of my shopping online.
-I have my smartphone with me at all times, and yet, along with 82% of my generation, I still prefer physical stores over the online experience.
+But I grew up with Facebook & Co, chat with friends halfway around the world over WhatsApp, and do a good part of his shopping online.
+I use my smartphone all the time, and yet, along with 82% of his generation, I still prefers physical stores over the online experience.

-I started my personal cross channel experience journey online.
-I looked around all retail industries to find best practice examples of store locators, cross channel marketing, and other cross channel services.
-For my store checks, I chose London because it is referred to as “Europe’s Digital Retail Capital”.
-I purposefully targeted top sporting brands, as I expected them to be the most advanced in cross channel experience.
+We started our personal cross channel experience journey online.
+We looked around all retail industries to find best practice examples of store locators, cross channel marketing, and other cross channel services.
+For our store checks, we chose London because it is referred to as “Europe’s Digital Retail Capital”.
+We purposefully targeted top sporting brands, as traditionally they are most advanced in digital and cross channel experience.

-In order to assess the brands and their cross channel experience adequately, I created a scorecard that rates each brand and their top stores in London on four cross channel categories.
-I designed the categories and scorecard based on my research about other European retailers and brands.
-For convenience, I plotted the scorecard into Google Forms and was able to enter my findings while on location.
+In order to assess the brands and their cross channel experience adequately, we created a scorecard that rates each brand and their top stores in London on four cross channel categories.
+WE designed the categories and scorecard based on our research about other global retailers and brands.
+For convenience, we plotted the scorecard into Google Forms, to enter findings while on location in store.

 1. Store Locator

-For the first area of cross channel experience, I turned my attention to the convenience of preparing a store visit.
-To that end, I studied the quality and quantity of information available on the brands’ store locator, the scope of POS (only own stores or also third party), categories offered, and the usability of the store locator.
+For the first area of cross channel experience, we turned our attention to the convenience of preparing a store visit.
+To that end, we studied the quality and quantity of information available on the brands’ store locator, the scope of POS (only own stores or also third party), categories offered, and the usability of the store locator.